 Your keyword is settled, right?
 Now, you want to make sure that puppy shows up in several places in your post.
 Can you sneak it in naturally in the first paragraph?
 (Hint: yes, you can.)
 Use it in your blog title.
 Use it in the alt text for your post images.
 Include it in one subheading.

 And on those subheadings: make sure you use <h2> or <h3> tags to create them.
 Don’t just change the font size or make it bold; search engines crawling your site will be looking for these tags to determine what your post is about.

-(Not sure how to add html elements to the back end of your posts?
+(Not sure how to add HTML elements to the back end of your posts?
 Comment below with your questions and we may answer them in a future post!)

-Double check all your links, and add any that you might have missed.
+Double-check all your links, and add any that you might have missed.
 All links should be set to open in a new window; this will encourage readers to come back to your page after their detour.

 Finally, fill in your metadata.
-You will need to create a SEO title for the post, a Meta Description (this should be a brief snippet; it will show up in search engine results under the title and also when the post is shared on social media platforms) and a slug (the specific “address” where your post will live on your site).
+You will need to create an SEO title for the post, a Meta Description (this should be a brief snippet; it will show up in search engine results under the title and also when the post is shared on social media platforms) and a slug (the specific “address” where your post will live on your site).
 All of these should contain your keyword.

 Not sure how to do it?
 We recommend Yoast and their products for handling

 We know this is a lot to process, so do ask questions in the comments!
 Also, see below for a brief glossary of scary SEO terms and a list of our favorite blogging tools.